Skip to main content

 Back

-Academic Advisor (HCM) of HKU ICB,Daniel CK Yu Professor in Virology, Chair Professor of Emerging Viral Diseases, Director of the State Key Laboratory of Emerging Infectious Diseases, The University of Hong Kong
+Academic Advisor (HCM),Daniel CK Yu Professor in Virology, Chair Professor of Emerging Viral Diseases, Director of the State Key Laboratory of Emerging Infectious Diseases, The University of Hong Kong

 Teaching ProgrammePgDip in Healthcare Management